ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{params}}, and under which circumstances.

+## Optional-to-Address Requirements

 * OPT1: Optionally, if the textual format of 'scope' is used, specify CBOR values to use for abbreviating the role identifiers in the group (see {{ssec-authorization-request}}).

 * OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response (see {{token-post}}).

 * OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used (see {{token-post}}).

+* OPT4: Optionally, specify possible or required payload formats for specific error cases.

-* OPT4: Optionally, specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC.
+* OPT5: Optionally, specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC.

-* OPT5: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).
+* OPT6: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).

-* OPT6: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).
+* OPT7: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

-* OPT7: Optionally, specify possible or required payload formats for specific error cases.

 * OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).